SolidWallOfCode/txn_box/doc/dev/config.en.rst

 .. highlight:: yaml
 .. default-domain:: txb

-.. _design:
+.. _imp_config:

 Configuration
 *************

-Configuration state is managed by the :cpp:class:`Config` class.
+Configuration state is managed by the :txb:`Config` class.
 An instance of this represents a configuration of |TxB|.
 The instance is similar to the global data for a process - data that is tied to a configuration in general and not to any particular configuration element is stored here.
-An instance of :cpp:class:`Config` acts as the "context" for parsing configuration.
+An instance of :txb:`Config` acts as the "context" for parsing configuration.

 Directive Handling
 ==================